-This recipe is to supplement a recent blog post, My Thanksgiving Menu.
+This dehydrated mushrooms thanksgiving stuffing recipe is a supplement to my recent blog post, My Thanksgiving Menu.

 Different individuals can have different interpretations of the word “raw”.